OscarMrZ/ros4hri-tutorials/README.md

 ![ROS4HRI graph](images/ros4hri-graph-3.png)

-Know that the person is 'known' (ie, at least one person 'part' is associated to a person ID) the automatically-generated 'anonymous' person is replaced by the actual person.
+Now that the person is 'known' (that is, at least one person 'part' is associated to a person ID) the automatically-generated 'anonymous' person is replaced by the actual person.
 Note that we only need to id one person part to start connecting the graph, but we could have multiple ids (face, body or even voice)